About Big Cedar Lodge

 Experience the past and present grand beauty as you settle into Big Cedar Lodge for your getaway.

 At Big Cedar Lodge, we’re dedicated to making conscious decisions and investing in large efforts to enhance the beauty of the landscape that surrounds us.
-Our environmental plan accommodates management practices to promote ecologically sound land management, conservation of natural resources, recycling, composting, water conservation and production through our sustainable gardens.
+Our environmental plan incorporates management practices to promote ecologically sound land management, conservation of natural resources, recycling, composting, water conservation and production through our sustainable gardens.

 We’re concentrated on wildlife and habitat management, responsible chemical product use, water management, energy efficiency, waste management, and education and outreach.
 From creating our own soil to implementing a linen reuse program, being environmentally conscious is at the heart of everything we do.